ognjenkundacina/graph-neural-network-state-estimation/README.md

 More information is provided in [Robust and Fast Data-Driven Power System State Estimator Using Graph Neural Networks](https://arxiv.org/pdf/2206.02731.pdf).

+This code can easily be adapted to the nonlinear state estimation problem considering both PMU and legacy (SCADA) measurements.
+For more details, please visit [Distributed Nonlinear State Estimation in Electric Power Systems using Graph Neural Networks](https://arxiv.org/pdf/2207.11465.pdf).

 For the implementation of our work, we used the [IGNNITION](https://ignnition.org/) package, along with the [networkx](https://networkx.org/) package to implement the creation and augmentation logic for training and test graphs.

 *"IGNNITION is the ideal framework for users with no experience in neural network programming (e.g., TensorFlow, PyTorch).
 With this framework, users can design and run their own Graph Neural Networks (GNN) in a matter of a few hours."*